DJSeb/kernel-shark-sebanek-gh-mirror/README.md

 - [x] Brief project description
 - [x] Specification
-- [ ] Basic working version
+- [x] Basic working version*
 - [ ] Final version

+* The most important things work.

 ### Roadmap

+Things not in specification aren't mandatory, but would be pretty useful.

 - [x] KernelShark Record adjustment for stacktracing
 - [ ] Stacklook
-    * [ ] Get scheduler event for when the task was about to go to sleep and the stacktracing event
+    * [x] Get scheduler event for when the task was about to go to sleep and the stacktracing event
-    * [ ] Add clickable shapes above each sleep event
+    * [x] Add clickable shapes above each sleep event
         * [ ] *(Not in specification) Add such clickable shapes into entry viewer*
-    * [ ] Show a dialogue/window with detailed stack information
+    * [x] Show a dialogue/window with detailed stack information
     * [ ] Display preview of the stack in the top info bar
     * [x] Create CMake build instructions
         * NOTE: Could be circumvented if the plugin files were put into KernelShark's `src/plugins` directory